w3c/market-data-odrl-profile/NewActivityTerms.md

 ----------------|------------
 Data Set Type |
 Context |
 Note | Is this webhosting?
+Or widgets and mobile phone apps?
+Intranets?

 **Performing analytics** | -